Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 Running the Project
 ===================
-	1. Set the appropriate global variables in the script:
+	1. Set the appropriate global variables in the script.

-		a.
-TIMEOUT: The length of time you would like the script to continue monitoring a job once it's submitted, until it completes.
+		* TIMEOUT: The length of time you would like the script to continue monitoring a job once it's submitted, until it completes.
 The default is set to an hour.
-		b.
-DOWNLOAD_DIR: The path to the output location.
+		* DOWNLOAD_DIR: The path to the output location.
-		c.
-ASSET_DIR: The path to the folder containing the images you want to upload.
+		* ASSET_DIR: The path to the folder containing the images you want to upload.
-		a.
-ENDPOINT: Login to MissionControl https://manage.batchapps.windows.net/ with your Microsoft Account.
+		* ENDPOINT: Login to MissionControl https://manage.batchapps.windows.net/ with your Microsoft Account.
 Select your service under the Services page.
 Copy the service URL from the clipboard.
-		b.
-CLIENT_ID & REDIRECT_URI: Navigate, and sign in to the Azure Management Portal.
+		* CLIENT_ID & REDIRECT_URI: Navigate, and sign in to the Azure Management Portal.
 Click Active Directory, click the directory, click the application you have registered.
 The client_id and redirect_uri can be found under the 'Configure' tab.
 	2. Optional: By default, this sample downloads tasks as they complete.
 If you would like to also